overwolf/game-events-sdk/README.md

 - libowgameevents\bin - contains utilities that help the development process:
   - consumer.exe - a consumer application that shows real-time triggered events and info key changes
 - libowgameevents\samples - contains CPP and CSharp sample applications and code

+# 1.0.0.5

+- Added internal memory pools for better performance

+# 1.0.0.4

+- Added owgame_events_turn_on_logger for debugging